-With almost 12 million people aged 65 and above in the UK, a figure that is expected to double by 2020, living longer presents significant challenges to our society’s future.
+With almost 12 million people aged 65 and above in the UK, a figure that is expected to more than double by 2030, living longer presents significant challenges to our society’s future.
 We must provide high-quality health and social care, not just to increase longevity of life, but so that the lives we lead are healthier, happier and independent.

 With our NHS under more strain than ever before, we must acknowledge the economic benefits of housing with care on our health service, the positive impacts this can have on community health and GP services as well as hospitals, and its value in the wider health and social care system.

 We must rethink how we age in the UK and tackle the demand placed on services to accommodate our ever-increasing ageing population.

 According to Age UK, there are currently 9.3 million households headed by a person over retirement age.
 But what happens when the family home doesn’t meet our later living needs, and no longer encourages a secure, healthy and active later life?

 Ensuring that housing is right for people can have a huge impact on society in general, but also on a person’s wellbeing.
 Moving to a community where on-site care and support is available if and when needed, either now or in the future, provides those in the third age with safety and security.
 Knowing that help is there if needed can help them to retain independence in later life.
 According to a 2018 House of Commons report, appropriate housing can keep people healthy, support them to live independently and reduce the need for social care.
 Therefore, by choosing to live in a community where housing with care is available improves the quality of later life.